spacemanidol/MSMARCO/ConversationalSearch/README.md

 We first release [BERT Based Sessions](https://msmarco.blob.core.windows.net/conversationalsearch/artificialSessionsBERT500k.tsv.gz) and [Query Embedding Based Sessions](https://msmarco.blob.core.windows.net/conversationalsearch/artificialSessionsQueryEncoding500kSample.tsv.gz) which we shared with a small group of researchers to get feedback on what worked better.
 Based on community feedback and data exploration our we are releasing our first full scale dataset described below.

 1. Split the 45,040,730 artificial sessions into a train, dev and test.
-To do so, any session that included a query from the QnA eval set was considered eval and the reamining sessions were split 90%/10% between train and dev.
+To do so, any session that included a query from the QnA eval set was considered eval and the remaining sessions were split 90%/10% between train and dev.
 These files are called full_marco_sessions_ann_split.* and have the following sizes
 ```
 spacemanidol@spacemanidol:/mnt/c/Users/dacamp/Desktop$ wc -l full_marco_sessions_ann_split.*
    3656706 full_marco_sessions_ann_split.dev.tsv